-Should you have any questions or need any advice please contact our International Team using one of the following contacts:
+Should you have questions or need any advice on our Trade Finance tools, please contact ABA International Operations Team via tf(at)ababank.com.

 A buyer effects payment BEFORE goods delivery or services performance.
 This method is used when a buyer's creditworthiness is doubtful or in case of unstable political and/or economical situation in the buyer's country.

 Advance payment is the most suitable for sellers, but is very risky for buyers because:

 - A buyer's capital is tied up before receiving of any goods or services;

 - There is a risk that seller will not deliver the goods or the goods will be inconsistent, damaged or delivered with delay.